 To disinfect floors use one part hot vinegar and 4 parts hot water with some essential oil especially peppermint oil to help kill micro-organisms and leave the floor with a wonderfully fresh aroma.

 Insects and rodents come inside our homes mainly for food!
 However, they hate the scents of vinegar, citrus and especially peppermint! when you make a combination of these ingredients and wipe down the necessary areas especially after the food was handled.

 The pests will be thrown off track and will be unable to find scent trails or any food scent for that matter.
 Then they will find no reason to stick around.
 And away they go!

 6. Prevent mildew in the bathroom and on shower curtains-Amish style

 Use 8 sprigs of fresh thyme or (16 drops of thyme essential oil)

 1/2 cup Borax

 Bring water to a boil and pour on thyme in a shuttable container.
 Cover and let it infuse for 35 minutes, strain and dissolve borax in the solution.
 For essential oil solution just mix all ingredients and shake till all has combined.
 And there you go with another Amish disinfectant.

-Some of the Amish have water pipes in their homes- here’s how they clear a clogged drain
+7. Some of the Amish have water pipes in their homes- here’s how they clear a clogged drain

 Put 6 cups of white vinegar to boil, measure 1 cup of baking soda and pour it down the drain.
 Remove the vinegar from the fire and pour half of it down the drain.
 Cover the hole for 5 minutes and let the foams form as the solution is magically melting away the blockage.
 Mix the rest of vinegar with some water and put to boil.
 Pour it down the drain and it will be clear and ready to use again.